Know the Score Resources for Post Primary Teachers

 - Risks of Adolescent Substance Use (YouTube)

 The resource contains 14 lesson plans addressing alcohol and drug use using interactive and experiential teaching methodologies The training being offered will support teachers to deliver this programme in their schools.
-This training is an additional support to the resource, it is not a requirement for delivery of the resource in schools.

 Resources for Substance Use